More people have been to space

 Why not?
 Might be a better question.

-Life is for living - "get busy living or get busy dying" - ok, so that's a quote from the Shawshank Redemption, one of my favourite films, but it's so true in life too - it's time to craft your own adventure.
+Life is for living - "get busy living or get busy dying" - ok, so that's a quote from the Shawshank Redemption, one of my favourite films, but it's so true in life too.

 Rowing Crew - Victoria Jeffs